nvjkmr/.vim/README.md

 - Built on LazyVim framework
 - Optimized for Ruby on Rails development
-- AI assistance with Avante
+- AI assistance with Avante (Copilot Agent Mode)
 - Efficient keybindings with which-key

 ## Requirements